cagov/covid-wp-author-skin/README.md

 To install this compress this entire directory and upload via WordPress admin theme uploader.

+## Crazy problem to avoid

+Putting an svg with an xml declaration into one of the theme php files will make the theme unusable.
+Avoid including this in your HTML that is directly in a php file if you want your theme to work

 ## Details on these starter kit

 [![Build Status](https://travis-ci.org/Automattic/_s.svg?branch=master)](https://travis-ci.org/Automattic/_s)